 Chlamydia

-It may not be as gross as other STIs, but left untreated chlamydia can lead to serious health implications.
+It may not be as gross as other STIs, but an untreated chlamydia infection can lead to serious health implications.
 Luckily treatment is simple and painless, so you’ve got nothing to lose by getting tested.

 What is chlamydia?

-Chlamydia – aka the clam, gooey stuff and clap slap – is the most common STI among under-25s, with one in 10 sexually active young people currently infected according to the Family Planning Association (FPA).
+Chlamydia – aka the clam, gooey stuff and clap slap – is the most common sexually transmitted disease among under-25s, with one in 10 sexually active young people currently infected according to the Family Planning Association (FPA).

-It’s caused by a tiny bacterium and if left untreated can affect your ability to have children.
+It’s caused by a tiny bacterium and if left untreated can lead to long term health problems and even affect your ability to have children.

-Chlamydia is picked up and passed on through unprotected vaginal, oral or anal sex, as well as through sharing sex toys with an infected person.
-It affects both sexes, and can infect the cervix, urethra, anus, throat and, very rarely, the eyes.
+You can catch chlamydia by having sex without a condom, including from unprotected vaginal, oral or anal sex, as well as through sharing sex toys with an infected person.
+It affects both sexes, and can infect the cervix, urethra, anus, throat and, very rarely, it can cause an eye infection.

 What are the symptoms of chlamydia?

 The scary fact is that most infected people won’t have any symptoms.
-But if you do develop symptoms, they’ll include a stinging sensation when peeing, and men may have a smelly discharge from the penis and pain or tenderness in the testicles.
-For women, the obvious signs are cystitis, a smelly vaginal discharge, pain in the pelvis during sex, and bleeding between periods.
-If the infection is caught from anal sex there can also be pain and discharge from the anus for either gender.
+But if you do develop symptoms, they’ll include a stinging sensation when peeing, and there may be a smelly discharge from the penis and pain or tenderness in the testicles.
+If you have a vagina, the obvious signs are cystitis, a smelly vaginal discharge, pain in the pelvis during sex, and bleeding between periods.
+If the infection is caught from anal sex there can also be pain and discharge from the anus.

 While these symptoms can present themselves within the first three weeks of infection, they can stay hidden for months, if not years.